The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Keychain Problems with Probabilistic Chain Orders

-Given her inputs, the locksmith participates in a sequential decision-making process.
+Given the instance input $\langle n, \calS, p \rangle$, the locksmith participates in a sequential decision-making process.
 This process begins with the environment privately drawing a scenario $s\sim p$ from the prior.
-On each round $t$ of $m(s)$ total rounds, the environment presents keychain $C_t(s)$ to the locksmith.
-The locksmith then irrevocably selects a key $k_t\in C_t(S)\cup\{\perp\}$ from the keychain to test or opts to test nothing.
+On each round $t$ of $m(s)$ total rounds, the keychain $C_t(s)$ is presented to the locksmith.
+The locksmith then irrevocably selects a key $k_t\in C_t(s)\cup\{\perp\}$ from the keychain to test or opts to test nothing.
 The environment then reveals to the locksmith if $k_t = k^*(s)$.
 Finally, the locksmith obtains a reward of $\1{k_t = k^*(s)}$.
 We summarize this process in Protocol \ref{prot:scenarios_setting}.